Gloria in excelsis Deo: Roman Rite

+Lutheran Rite

+The hymn is used in the (Divine Service) of the Lutheran Churches.

-Anglican
+Anglican use

 In the Church of England's 1549 edition of the Book of Common Prayer, it was used in the same position as in the Roman Rite but was later moved to the end of the service, immediately before the concluding blessing.
 Revisions to the Prayer Book produced the 1552 prayer book and later the 1662 prayer book, but this placement was retained by the Anglican Communion until the 20th century.
 Common Worship provides two Orders, one of which places the hymn in the earlier position.

-The 1928 United States Episcopal prayer book also placed the Gloria at the end of the Eucharist service (like the 1662 prayer book).
-This edition, still the standard in the breakaway Continuing Anglican churches, allows the hymn to be used in place of the Gloria Patri after the psalms and canticles at Evening Prayer.
+The 1789 Protestant Episcopal Church in the United States of America prayer book placed the Gloria at the end of the psalms in Morning Prayer and Evening Prayer as an option in place of the Gloria Patri and also placed the Gloria at the end of the holy Eucharist (like the 1662 prayer book).
+The 1928 version removed the Gloria from Morning Prayer but retained it in Evening Prayer.
+This 1928 edition is still the standard in the breakaway Continuing Anglican churches.
 The Episcopal Church's 1979 Book moved it to the beginning, after or in place of the Kyrie in Rite One.
 In a Rite Two (i.e., contemporary language) service of Holy Eucharist, the Gloria, or another song of praise, is sung or said on all Sundays except those in Advent or Lent.
 It may also be used at other times as desired excepting Lent and Advent.

-Lutheran

-The hymn is also used in the Divine Service of the Lutheran Church, and in the services of many other Christian churches.